generic tetromino game

 GameState.singles

-The number of singles cleared.
+The total number of singles cleared.

 GameState.singles: integer